The Big River Watch

 When it comes to restoring our rivers, we need even more information about how they're doing.
 You can help us identify and locate the issues.

-So whether you’re a swimmer or a paddler, an angler or a rambler, a wildlife spotter or a sit-and-watch-er, download the app today!
+So whether you’re a swimmer or a paddler, an angler or a rambler, a wildlife spotter or a sit-and-watch-er, download the app and complete the quick survey today!
 However you love your river, Big River Watch is a chance to be part of the movement improving our freshwater spaces.
-In just three easy steps, you can contribute to a national data set that will help us build a picture of river health.
+With our app, you can contribute to a national data set that will help us build a picture of river health.

 Download the free Big River Watch app on your smartphone before visiting your chosen river.

-Pick a riverside location, spend 15 minutes observing and answer the questions on the survey.
-You can complete the Big River Watch at your favourite local spot, or choose to get to know somewhere new.
+Pick a riverside location, spend 15 minutes observing, and answer the questions in the survey.
+You can complete the Big River Watch at your favourite local spot, or get to know somewhere new.

 Upload your Big River Watch survey.
 It's that simple to get involved!

-You'll tell us about the things that you see - from wildlife and plants, to the flow speed of the water and whether you can spot any pollution.
+Tell us about the things that you see with the survey - from wildlife and plants, to the flow speed of the water and whether you can spot any pollution.
 If you don't know what you're looking at, use our handy in-app ID guides for pollution and wildlife.

-Then, we'll gather up all of your results and our river specialists will get busy analyzing the information.
-We'll share data too, so that it can be useful not just for us at The Rivers Trust; other environmental organizations, journalists or community groups can also use it to help in the fight for healthier, wilder rivers.
+Then our river specialists will analyze the results.
+We share data too, so that it can be used by other environmental organizations, journalists, and community groups to help in the fight for healthier, wilder rivers.

 The app and survey are open year-round, so you can keep recording useful information about your local river at any time, if you wish.